keboola/developers-docs/cli/commands/index.md

 : Ensure that all local paths match configured naming

 [help](/cli/commands/help/)
-: Show help about any command
+: Show help for any command

 [init](/cli/commands/init/)
 : Initialize local directory of your project and run pull